SEA is getting outdated sooner or later, and is based on SICS, that is why the transition from SICS to NICOS is a good trigger

 When the SE configuration is changed, automatically the following aliases are created, if the corresponding object is available:

 The aliases above (except T) are automatically put into the envrionment list, and should be saved in the data file.
-Typically, either T and Tr or T and Ts point to the same real device.
+When the sample temperature is controlled, T and Ts point to the same real device.

 You might add additional devices to be stored with the AddEnvironment command.

 It might be that the SEA server is not yet running.
-On the instruments mentioned above, the SEA server is no longer controlled by monit.
 Controlling the SEA and Frappy servers:

 sea start # start the SEA and graph servers sea restart # restart above sea list # show running SEA and Frappy servers sea help # list available sea subcommands